ToastexGD/ToastyReplay/about.md

 ---

 **Thank you for using ToastyReplay!** 🍞✨
 *Yes, some of this was generated using AI.
-No im not a skid.*
+No, I'm not a skid.*